How to Sanitize PDF in C# with IronPDF

 sanitizeWithBitmap.SaveAs("sanitizeWithBitmap.pdf");

-Aside from sanitizing the PDFs, IronPDF also allows us to sanitize the PDF along with ChromeRenderOptions, which enables modification of parameters such as margins, paper size, and paper orientation.
+Besides sanitizing PDFs, IronPDF allows you to sanitize the PDF along with ChromeRenderOptions, which enables modification of parameters such as margins, paper size, and paper orientation.
+This flexibility is particularly valuable when you need to maintain consistent formatting across different document types or when preparing PDFs for specific print requirements.

 Both SanitizeWithBitmap and SanitizeWithSvg can take a second optional parameter, which is a ChromeRenderOptions object.
 Here's a brief example of setting the bottom target margin of the PDF to 50 px by setting the MarginBottom property to 50 px.